didierganthier/decentragram/README.md

 # DecentraGram

 > Decentralized Social Media.
-Built using Next.js, React, and Tailwind CSS.
+Built using Next.js.
 Web3 integration with Moralis, Metamask and Ethers.js.
 Also uses Lens Protofcol to get the profile data.

 ## Built With